returntocorp/inputset-generator/README.md

 ## Python Project

 You can also import the package into your own project.
-Just import the Dataset structure, initialize it, and go to town!
+Just import the Dataset structure, initialize it, and you're good to go!

 ```
 from r2c_isg.structures import Dataset